egvijayanand/dotnet-maui-templates/README.md

 * `-wu` | `--windows-unpackaged` - Default is `false`

-While targeting `.NET 7`, an option to add and configure `Microsoft.Maui.Controls.Foldable`, `Microsoft.Maui.Controls.Maps`, or both NuGet packages.
+While targeting `.NET 7`, an option to add and configure `CommunityToolkit.Maui.MediaElement`, `Microsoft.Maui.Controls.Foldable`, `Microsoft.Maui.Controls.Maps`, or all NuGet packages.

+* `-ime` | `--include-media-element` - Default is `false`
 * `-if` | `--include-foldable` - Default is `false`
 * `-inm` | `--include-maps` - Default is `false`

-*Note: If the project target `.NET 6`, selecting the Foldable/Maps option will NOT have any impact.*
+*Note: If the project target `.NET 6`, selecting the MediaElement/Foldable/Maps option will NOT have any impact.*

 ##### Conditional Compilation